RichNye/richnye.github.io/_posts/2025-12-22-first-kubernetes-deployment.md

 3) Resource limits - currently my frontend/API could battle each other and impact the other.
 I need to specify CPU/memory limits.
 4) Add a host to my Ingress config - currently it'll accept any host, ideally I need to restrict this to something like kubernetes.meals.rnye.tech and either customise my hosts file or setup global DNS in Cloudflare.
 5) Add various probes like readiness and health - currently we're flying blind a bit.
+6) Add a new ExternalName service for my database VM - I'd likely to play around with this concept of creating DNS records inside the cluster that refer to external resources.

 And generally do more research now that I've got my own resource declarations to compare to.